The Barbecue Murder Mystery -- Flash Fiction Murder Mystery Challenge Continues

 Siemens was having an office get together earlier the same day as Beverly’s barbeque and he thought maybe Jess would attend one or the other of the functions and he also thought Jess and Beverly were friends.

-Trent arrived at the Barbecue an hour early and Beverly ran to him and hugged him, oh you are a God send she said, you can help me get set up and we can catch up on old times, Trent.
+Trent arrived at the Barbecue an hour early and Beverly ran to him and hugged him, oh you are a God send she said, you can help me get set up and we can catch up on old times, Trent!
 He wondered if she was being sarcastic or did she really know who he was.
 Did you ever wonder why Jess broke up with you?
 She asked.
 Trent whipped out his wallet and showed Beverly his driver’s license.
-Oh I am so sorry; I thought you were someone else.
-Do you want to help me fill the coolers with beer?
-She asked.
+Oh I am so sorry; I thought you were someone I once knew and to change the subject asked, do you want to help me fill the coolers with beer?

 Trent was filling the coolers with beer and placed the coolers where the guest could have easy access.
 Beverly caught his attention when he saw her staring out the window and he glanced out and saw Jess with a guy arrive.
 Something wrong he asked her, just that witch with my boyfriend and looked at Trent for some sign of recognition.
 He busied himself with putting ice in one of the coolers, but he was paying close attention and said nothing.